gglessner/SecretDecoderRing-GUI/README.md

 # SecretDecoderRing Module

-The `SecretDecoderRing` module is a component of the **HACKtiveMQ Suite**, designed to decrypt ciphertexts using various encryption algorithms and modes on a Windows system.
+The `SecretDecoderRing` module is a component of the **HACKtiveMQ Suite**, designed to decrypt ciphertexts using various encryption algorithms and modes on a Windows, Linux or MacOS system.
 It provides a graphical interface to input ciphertexts, keys, and IVs/nonces, and attempts decryption using multiple cryptographic modules.

 ## Overview